Direct-to-garment printing

 Since this is a digital process, the print is sharper and has a higher resolution, or DPI, than traditional printing methods such as screen printing.
 Unlike screen printing, there is no long setup or clean-up process, and DTG printing has the ability to print a single shirt for minimal cost.

 Printing process

 DTG printers use aqueous textile inks (water-based chemistry) that require a unique curing process.
 Since D2 inks are water-based, they work best for printing on natural fibers such as cotton, bamboo, hemp, and linen.
 In addition, pre-treatment is typically applied to the garment before printing.
 The pre-treatment is heat-pressed into the custom t-shirt causing the fibers of the shirt to lay down.
 The pre-treatment also allows the water-based inks to bond more fully to the garment.
 This is especially important when using white ink on dark garments.

-Once the custom garment -for instance a t-shirt- has been properly pre-treated, the shirt (or garment) is then positioned onto a platten system designed to hold the shirt in place.
+Once the fabric has been properly pre-treated, the t-shirt is then positioned onto a platten system designed to hold it in place.
 The shirt is then digitally printed according to the design in the printer queue.